en

 Hydrangea is a flower with a long history and tradition in Japan.
 Because of its beauty and special significance, Japanese people adore hydrangea flowers the same way that they do Sakura flowers during spring.

-If the plum blossom is the sign of early spring, hydrangea (Ajisai in Japanese) is a sign that summer is approaching.
-The hydrangea blooming season starts from the beginning of June and lasts until the middle of July, coinciding with the Japanese rainy season.
-Hydrangea blooms in various colors ranging from white, blue, turquoise, pale red to dark purple.
+If the plum blossom is a sign of early spring, the hydrangea (Ajisai in Japanese) is a sign that summer is approaching.
+The hydrangea blooming season starts in early June and lasts until mid-July, coinciding with the Japanese rainy season.
+Hydrangeas bloom in various colors, ranging from white, blue, and turquoise to pale red and dark purple.

 The Significance of Hydrangea in Japan